 There are other good tank mates that can live in harmony with your African dwarf frogs.
 Some good examples are:

 Aside from the above mentioned tank mates, you can also add peaceful fishes too.
 Pair them with aquatics that they cannot prey upon or be preys too.
 Shrimps and big but friendly snails will not stress your frog, which is a good thing.

 How can you take care of the African dwarf frogs with Bettas?

-It’s all about the bettas you have in your tank.
 This has nothing to do with frogs because they are very friendly.
 If they are on the more tolerant side then there will be no problem with this.
-However, if they are aggressive you can have a problem on your hands.
-Think about the temperament of your fish before considering this.
+Avoid putting them with bettas that are aggressive.